Mohammad-Rahmdel/WassersteinGAN-Tensorflow/README.md

 	model.add(Dense(1))
 ```

 In Critic's last dense layer there is no activation function(sigmoid).
-Therefore, its output value is not limited unlike discriminator which its output represents the input's probability being fake or real.
+Therefore, its output value is not limited unlike discriminator which predicts the probability of its inputs as being fake or real.
 That's why the author called this network *critic* instead of discriminator!

 ## Results